Paul Mooney (college president): Biography

 Mooney began his working life as a butcher in Dublin.
 After completing a formal apprenticeship, he moved into production management.
-He subsequently joined General Electric and held a number of increasingly responsible Human Resource positions in manufacturing.
+He subsequently joined General Electric and held a number of Human resources positions in manufacturing.

-After G.E, Mooney worked with Sterling Drug in the start-up of their highly successful plant in Waterford.
-Subsequently, as Human Resource Director for the Pacific Rim, he had responsibility for all personnel activity in South East Asia.
+After General Electric, Mooney worked with Sterling Drug in the start-up of their plant in Waterford.
+Subsequently, as human resource director for the Pacific Rim, he had responsibility for all personnel activity in South East Asia.

-On his return to Ireland, Mooney established PMA Consulting (1991), a specialised organisation and management development consultancy.
+On his return to Ireland, Mooney established PMA Consulting (1991), a management development consultancy.

 Published works

 Mooney is the author of eight books.
 One, the "Badger Ruse", is a crime thriller set in Dublin, while the others cover a wide range of topics in the HR area.
-The books include: